englucrai/SFND_feature_tracking/README.md

 ## Results

+The three best combination between detectors and descriptors are:

+1. FAST detector and BRIEF descriptor

+2. FAST detector and ORB descriptor

+3. FAST detectro and BRISK descriptor

+The tests' results are displayed at the spreadsheet above:

 | DESCRIPTOR | TIME [ms]     | KEYPOINTS     | DETECTOR | TIME [ms]     | KEYPOINT MATCHES | %             | TOTAL TIME [ms] |
 |------------|---------------|---------------|----------|---------------|------------------|---------------|-----------------|
 | AKAZE      | 1,23618       | 1670          | AKAZE    | 1,08427       | 1491             | 0,892814371   | 2,32045         |